How to Prepare a Sales Presentation – 5 Tips

 Preparing better sales presentations is one of the biggest (and most fun) challenges of working in marketing and sales.
 Presentations and meetings are a time when sales reps get to have in-depth conversations with their potential prospects to further understand their needs.
 And, hopefully, bring them closer to becoming a customer.

-Plus, an amazing sales presentation can make a deal (or break it).
-That’s why we wrote this blog post sharing five tips for creating better sales presentations:
+Plus, an amazing sales presentation can make a sales pitch (or break it).
+Here are five tips for creating engaging, interactive sales presentations:

 1. Customize your presentation.
 When you’ve reached your sales presentation you should have had discovery calls with your prospect, checked out their social profiles and researched their company.
 There is simply no excuse if you walk into the meeting and show them a generic, non-customized sales deck.
 You should have crafted a presentation with content customized to your prospect’s unique needs and pain points.
 Your personalized sales presentation should be focused on what they care about and anything else removed.